 Note: When the task has been executed, this contains the return value.
 If the task raised an exception, this will be the exception instance.

+'''

-''' AsyncResult.iterdeps (intermediate=False)
+iterdeps (intermediate=False)

-AsyncResult.maybe_reraise (propagate=True, callback=None)
+maybe_reraise (propagate=True, callback=None)

-AsyncResult.maybe_throw (propagate=True, callback=None)
+maybe_throw (propagate=True, callback=None)

-AsyncResult.ready()
+ready ()

-Return True if the task started executing.
+Return True if the task has executed.

+'''

 If the task is still running, pending, or is waiting for retry then False is returned.